I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-and so I basically went to the boss of the company's like hey I really wanna work the saturday and sunday shifts what do I gotta do to make it happen he's like no we gotta spread those around it's not fair and the other dudes weren't making any money they would make like $80 so I just started paying them for their saturday I started paying them like $80 to work saturday and sunday and then he got the owner got wind of that and he got upset and so then he started working the saturdays and sundays and couldn't figure out why he wasn't making money that I was but I was what were you doing
+And so I basically went to the boss of the company and said, "Hey, I really want to work the Saturday and Sunday shifts.
+What do I gotta do to make it happen?"
+He said, "No — we gotta spread those around.
+It's not fair."
+The other dudes weren't making any money; they would make like $80.
+So I just started paying them for their Saturdays.
+I started paying them like $80 to work Saturday and Sunday.
+Then the owner got wind of that and he got upset.
+He started working the Saturdays and Sundays and couldn't figure out why he wasn't making the money that I was.
+But I was—what were you doing?

 Sam Parr